thirdweb-dev/typescript-sdk/etc/sdk.api.md

 //
 // dist/src/schema/contracts/custom.d.ts:1270:5 - (ae-incompatible-release-tags) The symbol "inputs" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal
 // dist/src/schema/contracts/custom.d.ts:1271:5 - (ae-incompatible-release-tags) The symbol "outputs" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal
+// dist/src/schema/contracts/custom.d.ts:1278:5 - (ae-incompatible-release-tags) The symbol "inputs" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal
+// dist/src/schema/contracts/custom.d.ts:1279:5 - (ae-incompatible-release-tags) The symbol "outputs" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal

 // (No @packageDocumentation comment for this package)